Hyperparathyroid UK (HPT UK)

 It often feels as though the Hippocratic Oath of 'Do no Harm' is not relevant for hyperparathyroid patients.
 We hear of many NHS Trusts with endocrinologists acting as gatekeepers, keeping patients very unwell, preventing them from getting to see great parathyroid surgeons in the same hospital.

-Patients, please educate yourself about PHPT.
-Our site could be a useful aid to your diagnosis, journey to surgery, and beyond.
+Our site could be a useful aid to your diagnosis, journey to surgery, and recovery.
 Suggest and encourage your doctors to read this site to help yourselves and other patients.
 Request a referral to a bone metabolism expert/endocrinologist on our recommended list, or directly to an experienced parathyroid surgeon for the only curative treatment (parathyroidectomy).
 It is often crucial to your care that your GP does not assume that all endocrinologists are bone metabolism experts.
 Parathyroid surgeons who accept a direct referral from your GP can help you to avoid unnecessarily long waiting times for endocrinology appointments.
-You could find out this information by contacting the secretary of your chosen surgeon before asking for a referral, or asking our members if they might know.
+You could find out this information by contacting the secretary of your chosen surgeon before asking for a referral, or ask our members in your area if they might know.

-Doctors, please update your knowledge of PHPT to help you to help your patients.
-Many doctors are not up to date, which can cause long delays in diagnosis and treatment.
-Please read PHPT Details to learn about diagnosis, symptoms, secondary hyperparathyroidism, normocalcaemic PHPT, and normohormonal PHPT.
+Many doctors are not up to date about PHPT, which can cause long delays in diagnosis and treatment.
+Go to PHPT Details to learn more about diagnosis, symptoms, normocalcaemic and normohormonal PHPT.
 About US has case stories detailing prolonged diagnosis/misdiagnosis and why I started a mission to raise awareness, and campaign for quality controlled NICE treatment guidelines in 2014, which were published on 23 May 2019.
 The guideline committee failed a huge number of hyperparathyroid patients by producing a hypercalcaemia guideline which was not what I campaigned for.
 They offer no better advice than this site, but are marginally better than no guidelines at all.
-My attempts to get them revised sooner than originally planned have been refused.
+Our attempts to get them revised have been refused.
+When they were published in 2019, I was advised a review would be due in 2024, but have now been informed there isn't a planned review. https://www.nice.org.uk/guidance/NG132.

 Primary Hyperparathyroidism - Normocalcemic & Normohormonal classifications = same cure: